Skip to content

 Winter Check-Ups

-Even if you're not using your cooling function, winter is a great time to do quick visual inspections and perhaps a light clean of the outdoor unit.
+Even if you are not actively using your cooling function, winter is a great time to do quick visual inspections and perhaps a light clean of the outdoor unit.
 This is especially important if you have deciduous trees nearby that might be shedding leaves directly onto your condenser unit.

 Beyond Coils: The Complete DIY Maintenance Picture

 While clean coils are critical, they're just one piece of the air conditioning maintenance puzzle.
-Here's what else you should be keeping an eye on:
+Here is what else you should be keeping an eye on:

 Drainage Systems: The Silent Problem Makers